top of page

 Food & Beverage 2

-Viewing a game at Ingalls is a great experience, eating there is not so much.
-There is one concession stand at the back of the arena, and there is one underneath the main entrance, which offers identical fare.
+Viewing a game at Ingalls is a great experience, but eating there is not so much.
+There is one concession stand at the back of the arena and another underneath the main entrance, which offers identical fare.
 To access the lower concession stand, team store, and additional bathrooms, fans need to hit the stairs.
-The other concession stand has bathrooms on the main level.
+There are bathrooms on both levels.
+The limited menu includes hot dogs, pizza, and pretzels for $5 each, candy for $3, and $2 for chips.
+The drinks include Coca-Cola products, water, hot chocolate, and coffee.

 Atmosphere 3

 The ceiling, which looks like the bottom of an old ship, is quite captivating.
 Fans are often looking up to check out the surroundings.

-The scoreboard is old school and displays - the score.
+The arena has a number of display cases to showcase great moments in Yale men’s and women’s hockey.
+Banners hang from the rafters to commemorate conference champions, NCAA tournament appearances, and the 2013 National Championship.
 There are also 12 large flags, six each on each side, containing the logos of all 12 ECAC member schools.
 On the lower level, there is a timeline of Yale hockey containing pictures and memorabilia that was erected following a renovation of the building.

 Neighborhood 4

 Ingalls Rink is situated on the northern edge of a charming campus with beautiful architecture.
 It is an open campus and easily walkable.
-Less than a mile away are a host of restaurants, including Bar for classic pizza (not coal or wood-fired), Louis Lunch (opened 1895), which claims it invented the hamburger sandwich, and Rubamba, a small, unassuming restaurant on 25 High Street.
+Less than a mile away are a host of restaurants, including Bar for classic pizza (not coal or wood-fired), Louis Lunch (opened 1895), which claims it invented the hamburger sandwich, and Rubamba, a small, unassuming Latin American restaurant on 25 High Street.

-There is also Modern Apizza (brick oven) and Next Door less than 1 mile from Yale.
-Fans can’t go wrong with a pie from any of these four establishments, but be prepared to wait for a table at Pepe’s and Sally’s, especially on weekends.
+New Haven, referred to as the pizza capital of the United States by Barstool Sports and Governor Ned Lamont, boasts a small but hearty Italian section that includes legendary pizza places, Frank Pepe’s, and Sally’s Apizza (both coal-fired) on Wooster Street.
+A newcomer to the pizza scene is Zeneli (138 Wooster Street), which opened in August 2019.
+There is also Modern Apizza (brick oven), less than 1 mile from Yale.
+Fans can’t go wrong with a pie from any of these establishments, but be prepared to wait for a table at Pepe’s and Sally’s, especially on weekends.

 Fans 3

 Fan support had been staunch at Ingalls, but losing seasons have taken a bit of starch out of the fan base.
-Tickets were readily available last season (2023-24).
+Tickets were readily available the last few seasons.
 Yale has not posted a winning season since 2018-19.
-The Bulldogs averaged 1683 per contest in 2023-24 (48% of capacity) but averaged over 3000 per game from 2009-10 to 2018-19.
+The Bulldogs averaged 2076 per contest in 2024-25, up from 1884 per contest in 2023-24, but averaged over 3000 per game from 2009-10 to 2018-19.

 Access 4